 Montenegro has a strong passport and the government’s policy decisions make it clear that they know it is one of their strongest assets.
 If you’re interested in getting a Montenegrin passport consider that:

-- Montenegro’s passport ranking is relatively strong at 42nd in the world.
+- Montenegro’s passport ranking is 42nd in the world: relatively strong given the small size of the country.

 - Citizenship is the key requirement for getting a passport.
-Typically, that takes 10 years of living in Montenegro.
+Typically, it takes 10 years of living in Montenegro to become a citizen.

 - Montenegro has a new citizenship-by-investment program that will allow you to shortcut that requirement and get a passport in just a few months.